NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 - Add optional ``strain`` field to ``Subject``.
 - Add to ``DecompositionSeries`` an optional ``DynamicTableRegion`` called ``source_channels``.
 - Add to ``ImageSeries`` an optional link to ``Device``.
+- Clarify that the units for electrode impedance are 'Ohms'.

 2.2.5 (May 29, 2020)
 ----------------------